mayurmarakana89/geochart/README.md

 - query: groups information on how the data should be queried in the table source;
 - query.type?: indicates the kind of query to perform - supported values are: `'esriRegular'`, `'ogcAPIFeatures'` and `'json'`;
 - query.url?: indicates the url where to fetch the data to build the chart with - supported urls are Esri services, OGC API Features services or urls pointing to a .json file built on the GeoJson format;
 - query.queryOptions.whereClauses?: indicates how to generate the where clause to fetch the correct data in the table source.
 This is an array to support filtering on more than 1 field.
-The `and` operator is implicit;
+The `and` logic operator is implicit;
 - query.queryOptions.whereClauses.field: indicates the field name, in the table source, on which to filter;
 - query.queryOptions.whereClauses.prefix/suffix: indicates the prefix/suffix to use to build the query (useful to support single-quotes when the attribute to query is a string);
 - query.queryOptions.whereClauses.valueIs: indicates the value as a literal information (not read from a property name from the datasource);